Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

-Panzanella is an Italian bread salad originating in the centenary traditions of central Italy, especially in the Umbria, Tuscany, Lazio, and Marche regions.
+Panzanella is an Italian bread salad originating from the peasant cuisine of Umbria (where we currently live), Tuscany, Lazio, and Marche regions.

-There are many versions of Panzanella; some people add carrots and celery, and others add lettuce and vegetables.
-Take this recipe as a guideline, and add the summer veggies you have available where you live.
+Panzanella has many versions; some people add carrots and celery, and others add lettuce and vegetables.

 Panzanella salad ingredients